 Your body has many ways of surprising you — and pregnancy can give you the most surprises of all!
-Weight gain, a sore lower back, billowing breasts, and skin color changes are par for the nine-month course.
-So is a fairly harmless but unsightly condition called diastasis recti.
+Weight gain, a sore lower back, billowing breasts, and skin color changes are all par for the nine-month course.
+So is a fairly harmless but undesired condition called diastasis recti.

-Diastasis recti is a separation of the abdominal muscle, known in the gym as your abs.
+Diastasis recti is a separation of the rectus abdominal muscles in the midline, more commonly known as your “abs.”
 Your abs are made up of two parallel bands of muscles on the left and right sides of your torso.
-These muscles are joined vertically at the center of the abdomen by a strip of tissue called the linea alba.
+They run in the center of your abdomen from the bottom of your ribcage down to your pubic bone.
+These muscles are joined to each other by a strip of tissue called the linea alba.

 The good news is that you can heal diastasis recti with some gentle but effective exercises.
-(Getting your abs back into pre-baby shape might take a little more work.)
+Getting your abs back into pre-baby shape might take a little more work, however.

-Ilene Chazan M.S., P.T., OCS, FAAOMPT, has nearly a quarter of a century’s experience as a trainer and physical therapist.
-In her Jacksonville office, Synergy Studio, she’s seen many cases of diastasis recti.
+Ilene Chazan, MS, PT, OCS, FAAOMPT, has nearly a quarter of a century’s experience as a trainer and physical therapist.
+In her Jacksonville studio, Ergo Body, she’s seen many cases of diastasis recti.

 “My first exercise for people with diastasis recti is to learn proper breathing techniques,” says Chazan.
 “That means learning to guide the breath into the full 360-degree circumference of the diaphragm.”

 The diaphragm is a wide, domed muscle that crests at the bottom of the rib cage.
+It separates your thorax, or the lungs and heart, from your abdominal space.
 Optimally, it and its neighbor — the traverse abdominis muscle — keep your core stable.
 A stable core protects your back and allows for a full range of movement of the limbs and torso.

 The deceptively simple exercise of diaphragmatic breathing begins by lying on your back.
 Place your hands on top of your lower ribcage and inhale.